Karlsberg62/Hackathon1/README.md

 ## HTML Validation
 - Initial HTML Validation was performed using the W3C Mark up service and the results can be found in this document. https://docs.google.com/document/d/1bpeozgiIdqKK1ukf-Le-pkrP0iTv6WHeWEdsZ5wpVN4/edit?usp=sharing
+- The missing P element & the duplicate attribute on class in the Guide.html has been resolved.
+- any issues with the index.html & contact.html page have remained as future fixes.

 ## CSS Validation
 - Initial W3C CSS style sheet validation link https://docs.google.com/document/d/1PLn-LXFHKpIaeiYMOUwEe_7h6ZVjw1cCxucjCS2Kp-w/edit?usp=sharing
 - Test W3C Validation CSS style sheet validation https://docs.google.com/document/d/1t1xgVG540joh549TvAwI0CXQ889QDUD3y8Qt0xqJFtU/edit?usp=sharing
+- The style.css form passed with only one issue that was with a newer feature that some browsers do not support just yet.
+We have left this in as the browsers still work as intended.

 ## Accessibility
 - We entered our website through AccessScan to check we were compliant with with ADA standards.
 Our website is ADA-compliant as shown below: